mcm223/dwa15-spring2018/command-line/nano.md

 3. You're SSH'd into a live server where you can't open files directly in your GUI.

-Given this, it's important to feel comfortable with a CL based editor.
+Given this, it's important to feel comfortable with a command line text editor.
 For our purposes, we'll use **nano**.
-It's not the most powerful CL editor, but it'll get the job done and it's the simplest to work with.
+It's not the most powerful command line text editor, but it'll get the job done and it's the simplest to work with.

-If you are already an experienced command line user with a favorite CL text editor, there's no reason you have to switch to nano; stick with what you're comfortable with.
+If you are already an experienced command line user with a favorite text editor, there's no reason you have to switch to nano; stick with what you're comfortable with.

-But if you're new to this, our examples will use nano, so below are instructions you'll want to get comfortable with.
+But if you're new to this, my examples will use nano, so below are instructions you'll want to get comfortable with.

 ## Opening files